boyangeric/Multi-agent-security-policy-qa/ARCHITECTURE.md

 the native semantic reranker threshold, 0–1 grader thresholds, semantic ranker use, workflow bounds, and logging.
-Production infrastructure should be managed declaratively with Terraform or Bicep through a reviewed CI/CD workflow; this assessment documents the required Azure resources without including imperative provisioning or destructive teardown scripts.
+Production infrastructure should be managed declaratively with Terraform or Bicep through a reviewed CI/CD workflow; this research prototype documents the required Azure resources without including imperative provisioning or destructive teardown scripts.